Hecate2/Ignareo-ISML-auto-voter/README.md

 ## Architecture of Ignareo

 The whole voting system is of a **broker architecture**.
-3 aspects (obtaining IP addresses, voting and captcha recognition) are distributed in 3 types of nodes (`Ammunition.py`, `IgnareoG.py`, `captchaServer.py`).
+3 **aspects (切面)** (obtaining IP addresses, voting and captcha recognition) (You may have heard of aspect oriented programming, AOP) are **distributed in 3 types of nodes** (`Ammunition.py`, `IgnareoG.py`, `captchaServer.py`).
 The broker architecture has been proved to be somewhat a simple but effective, and thus popular pattern.
 You may refer to a well-known open standard called **Common Object Request Broker Architecture (CORBA)**, which has provided many guides for creating a standardized application. ~~Well, I did not read those guides at all when I built Ignareo.~~

 IgnareoA/G is **an asynchronous HTTP server** which listens to POST from `ammunition.py`.
 These POSTs carry IP addresses which are used as proxies in voting. **The event loop in the Ignareo server is also used for sending asynchronous HTTP requests** to ISML.